“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 The spacious layouts of Jayo mixed with simple, understated typography help it nail the popular minimalist style of the modern web.
 This is a great theme for anyone who has a lot of strong images to show off.
 There’s also ample opportunity to build a personal brand if you’re working solo.

-When you purchase Jayo, you also get all of the images included in the demo site which can help you get a professional look for your website right away.
+When you purchase Jayo, you also get all of the images included in the demo site, which can help you get a professional look for your website right away.

-4. Jon Bin by TemplateMonster
+7. Jon Bin by TemplateMonster

-This is a “one page” WordPress theme.
+This is a one page WordPress theme.
 If you click on any of the menu items, you’ll find that it simply scrolls you down the page to a relevant section on the homepage instead of loading an entirely new page.
 For anyone who doesn’t want the hassle of managing a large website, a one-page website can be really appealing and fast to set up.

-5. Maker Pro by StudioPress
+8. Maker Pro by StudioPress

 Maker Pro is a simple and bold theme for freelancers and agencies.
-From the demo site, you may get the impression that this template is better-suited for agencies, but it can work just as well for a solo freelancer.
+From the demo site, you may get the impression that this template is better-suited for digital agencies, but it can work just as well for a solo freelancer.

 Of course, you’ll want to showcase your work as a freelancer.
 For any freelancers working with visual media, such as photographers, illustrators, or graphic artists, you’ll love the portfolio option that comes with the Genesis Portfolio Pro plugin.
 You can create a gorgeous fullscreen image grid.
-Clicking any image will take the visitor to a full page where you can include a complete exposition of the related project.
+Clicking any image will take the visitor to a full page to include a complete exposition of the related project.